maptime/maptime.github.io/_posts/2014-10-24-maptime-has-a-new-website.md

 title: Maptime Has a New Website!
 category: blog

-description: "Maptime recently underwent a website redesign!
-We've migrated from wordpress to the power couple of Jekyll and GitHub Pages.
+description: "Maptime.io has a new look!
+We've migrated from Wordpress to the dynamic duo of Jekyll and GitHub Pages.
 Getting involved is now easier than ever."
 ---

 ![Maptime has a new website](/img/maptimes.gif)

 Maptime is proud to announce the release of our new website!
-We recently migrated from WordPress to the power couple of Jekyll and GitHub Pages.
+We recently migrated from WordPress to the dynamic duo of Jekyll and GitHub Pages.
 Getting involved and contributing ideas to Maptime is now easier than ever.

 Static website generators like [Jekyll](http://jekyllrb.com/) are [great](http://www.developmentseed.org/blog/2012/07/27/build-cms-free-websites/).
 They strip out a lot of complexity of traditional Content Management Systems like configuring databases, security, and servers.
 Now-a-days putting together a website with Jekyll and serving it for free with [GitHub Pages](https://pages.github.com/) is a snap.
 This combination of tools for hackers, tinkerers, and learners has been a perfect match for Maptime.
 Since we're built on top of the GitHub ecosystem it's easy for folks to let us know about any [problems](https://github.com/maptime/maptime.github.io/issues) they might run in to, suggest new features, or get involved in other ways.